walkyv/web-components/modal/README.md

 **Important Note:**

-> For the purposes of event emission, the modal treats
-> *any button that is not the success button* as a 'cancel' button.
-> If you want your modal to emit a `success` event, you *must* show the footer.
+> For the purposes of event emission, the modal treats *any button that is not the success button* as a 'cancel' button.
+If you want your modal to emit a `success` event, you *must* show the footer and the success button.
+If the success button is independently hidden through the `hideSuccess` configuration, or if the footer is hidden by setting  `footer` to `false`, it will prevent the emission of the `success` event completely.

 **Example Code:**